 City of Medicine Hat is one of the only municipalities in the world that owns and manages its own utilities.
 Among the lowest utility rates in Alberta, the City of Medicine Hat Utilities provide safe, reliable delivery of electricity, clean and efficient-burning natural gas, high quality drinking water, as well as wastewater collection and treatment, solid waste collection, and recycling and composting for area residents, business and industries.
-The city utility is expanding with a new natural gas power plant, a $66-million project that will increase the city’s electricity generation from 203-megawatts of power to 247.
+The city utility expanded with a new natural gas power plant, a $55.7 million project that increased the city’s electricity generation from 203-megawatts of power to 246.

 The Palliser region is networked by flow lines moving natural gas to processing facilities.
-Trans Canada will be constructing a pipeline as part of the Energy East Pipeline Project that includes a section beginning at Hardisty, Alberta running through Special Area #3 and #4, and Cypress County and on to Saskatchewan.
 For more on proposed and planned projects, visit TransCanada.

 Oil drilling and well maintenance, hand-in-hand with natural gas activity, also creates employment and direct economic benefit.
 Several independent and international oil companies own and maintain oil reserves in the Palliser region.
 Many oil services and trucking companies also operate throughout the region.

 The Sheerness coal mine, located approximately 200 km northeast of Calgary near Hanna in Special Area 2, supplies coal to the Sheerness Generating Station, jointly owned by TransAlta Corporation and ATCO Electric.
 The Station has a nameplate capacity (or power output) of 780 megawatts, providing power generation to many communities in the Palliser region.